How To Make Wood Grain Pop

 When applying the stain by hand and cloth, a bit of pressure will not hurt the grain.
 In fact, it might flatten and smooth out the grain a bit.
 In the sanding process between coats of stain, be gentle enough to push the grain down further, using finer grits in your sandpaper.
 The pigment in the stain will have penetrated deeply into the open pores created by the wood pop, so you won’t lose color.

 If you are grain raising a new floor, you’ll want to use a larger means of application than one of those spritzer water bottles, and you’ll also want to let it dry overnight.
 Apply the water to the entire floor at one time, eliminate any puddling, and let it sit.
-When applying your stain, do as little scuffing as possible, so the pores remain open to receiving the stain, too.
+When applying your stain, do as little scuffing as possible so the pores remain open to receiving the stain.

 Raising Wood Grain

 We’ll briefly mention that the same effect can be achieved by spritzing raw wood with denatured alcohol, which will have the same effect in raising the grain.
-You can use a sponge for its application, rather than a spray bottle, wiping off any excess.
+You can use a sponge for its application, rather than a spray bottle, to wipe off any excess.

 Let the wood dry, and you will see that the grain has become more pronounced and raised after the alcohol has evaporated.